top of page

 We've been working with BrainMD for close to 3 years now.
 We originally met Dr. Amen at a conference for another healthcare client.
 He was signing his book and none of us knew who he was.
 He seemed important so I took a photo of him and got his assistant's contact info so I could send it along.
 That was that.

-A couple years later, they needed to refresh their brand assets for web and social.
+A couple of years later, they needed to refresh their brand assets for web and social.
 We came up as a referral from that one tiny interaction years prior.

 The original project was a full send photo and video production that needed to cover more than 44 SKUS.

 Anytime we work with a new client there is an adjustment period.
 They have their needs and we have ours.
-Deciding who leads the conversation on budget can be tricky.
-We are trying to leverage as much budget as possible to make sure we have tons of support for our team - stylists, HMU, wardrobe, PA's, etc. - because it produces the best product.
+Deciding who leads the conversation on a budget can be tricky.
+We are trying to leverage as much budget as possible to make sure we have tons of support for our team - stylists, HMU, wardrobe, PAs, etc. - because it produces the best product.
 The client is usually pressured by all the different departments within their company to get as much content as possible for the least amount of money.

-In the end, they had enough budget for a 1 day shoot but the shotlist was going to take 2 full days.
+In the end, they had enough budget for a 1-day shoot but the shotlist was going to take 2 full days.
 Since it was a first engagement and we thought they had a lot of potential for a long-term client, we extended a second day at a steep discount.

 The shoot was a big success and we have shot with them 2-3 times a year since.

-Scope of Work:
+Scope of Work

-For this most recent engagement, we had a reasonably paced 2 day shoot.
+For this most recent engagement, we had a reasonably paced 2-day shoot.

+We shot photos and videos simultaneously and used a combination of talent from the agency and our local deck.
 Meg was our prop stylist for both days.
-Talent provided their own wardrobe based on our style guides.
+Talent provided their wardrobe based on our style guides.

-Production Process:
+Production Process

 The heavy lifting for a volume shoot like this comes in the pre-pro.
 We went back and forth with their Creative Director for a few weeks trying to find the balance between budget and deliverables.
 Once we sorted that out, we started the talent casting process as well as scheduling meetings with our stylist.

-We still needed to shoot through a ton of SKUS but - given previous shoot experience with them - we had a good formula for minor set tweaks and angle changes while being able to hot-swap products.
+We still needed to shoot through a ton of SKUs but - given previous shoot experience with them - we had a good formula for minor set tweaks and angle changes while being able to hot-swap products.

-19 views0 comments
+24 views0 comments

 bottom of page